North Korea fires missile over Japan in longest-ever flight

 The two launches over Japan indicate North Korea is moving toward using angles close to operational to determine whether its warheads can survive the harsh conditions of atmospheric re-entry and detonate properly.

 North Korea has been accelerating its nuclear weapons development under leader Kim Jong Un, a third-generation dictator who has conducted four of North Korea's six nuclear tests since taking power in 2011.
-The weapons are being tested at a torrid pace and include solid-fuel missiles designed to be launched from road mobile launchers or submarines and are thus less detectable beforehand.
+The weapons being tested include hard-to-detect solid-fuel missiles designed to be launched from road mobile launchers or submarines.

-North Korea claimed its latest nuclear test was a detonation of a thermonuclear weapon built for its ICBMs, which could potentially reach deep into the U.S. mainland when perfected.
+North Korea claimed its latest nuclear test was a detonation of a thermonuclear weapon built for its ICBMs.

 The U.N.
 Security Council unanimously approved new sanctions earlier this week over the nuclear test.
 They ban all textile exports and prohibit any country from authorizing new work permits for North Korean workers — two key sources of hard currency.
 They also prohibit North Korea from importing all natural gas liquids and condensates, and cap Pyongyang's imports of crude oil and refined petroleum products.